 We would like to thank you, our shareholders and our customers, for your continued support and patronage.
-We also thank the Board of Directors and the First Resource Bank team for their service and hard work in 2016.
+We also thank the Board of Directors and the First Resource Bank team for their service and diligence in 2017 which resulted in our recent success.
 If you have any questions about First Resource Bank or any of our available bank services, please feel free to contact Glenn on his cell at 610.996.6661.